simplepie/simplepie/README.markdown

    server for required settings.
 6. `demo/` - A basic feed reader demo that shows off some of SimplePie's more noticeable features.
-7. `idn/` - A third-party library that SimplePie can optionally use to understand Internationalized Domain Names (IDNs).
-8. `build/` - Scripts related to generating pieces of SimplePie
+7. `build/` - Scripts related to generating pieces of SimplePie
-9. `test/` - SimplePie's unit test suite.
+8. `test/` - SimplePie's unit test suite.

 ### Where's `simplepie.inc`?
 Since SimplePie 1.3, we've split the classes into separate files to make it easier